akshatalurkar/Shuffle-Sense/README.md

 ## Deployment

-shuffle-sense is a static site, so deployment is a build and a serve.
+Shuffle Sense is a static site, so deployment is a build and a serve.

 1. Build the production bundle
    ```sh